codemod-com/website/cms/automations/ember-js-v5-fpe-on.md

 tags: automations
 date: 2023-12-05T16:43:19.844Z
 seo:
-  title: Ember.js V5 - Fpe On | Intuita Automations
+  title: Ember.js V5 - Fpe On | Codemod.com
-  og:title: Ember.js V5 - Fpe On | Intuita Automations
+  og:title: Ember.js V5 - Fpe On | Codemod.com
-  twitter:title: Ember.js V5 - Fpe On | Intuita Automations
+  twitter:title: Ember.js V5 - Fpe On | Codemod.com
   description: This automation updates event handling in Ember.js by transitioning
     from the `.on` method to using the `on` function for event listeners. twitter:card: This automation updates event handling in Ember.js by